Colorado-Mesa-University-Cybersecurity/DeepLearning-MaliciousURLs/README.md

-# Deep Learning Models to Detect and Classify Malicious URLs
+# Machine Learning Models to Detect and Classify Malicious URLs

+## Introduction

-This research project compares the accuracies of varioius machine and deep learning frameworks in detecting and classifying malicious URLs using lexcial features.
+This research project compares the accuracies of varioius machine algorithms and deep learning frameworks in detecting and classifying malicious URLs using lexcial features.

 Experiments results show that ensemble-based classifier such as Random Forest not only outperforms 8 other traditional machine learning classifiers but also some cutting-edge deep neural network frameworks such as
 TensorFlow and PyTorch in detecting and classifying malicious URLs using lexical features.